Chains of reproducing kernel Hilbert spaces generated by unimodular functions: Introduction

-Briefly stated, the method detailed in the next section is to define an abstract conjugation on $L^2(\R)$ from a unimodular function on $\R$ and then define a family of reproducing kernel Hilbert spaces as a natural family of conjugation invariant subspaces of $L^2(\R)$.
+Briefly stated, the method detailed in the next section is to define an abstract conjugation on $L^2(\R)$ from a unimodular function on $\R$ such that it defines a family of reproducing kernel Hilbert spaces as a natural family of conjugation invariant subspaces of $L^2(\R)$.
 The above spaces $\mathcal{J}_{t}(M)$ are obtained as Fourier transforms of such invariant spaces.